Home / Blog / Next.js App Router & TypeScript in LaunchSaaS (2026)

 What Required Adjustment

-1. Client interactivity: Had to mark 23 components with 'use client' directive
+1. Client interactivity: Had to mark many components with 'use client' directive

 2. Global state: Moved from Context API to Zustand for client state (Server Components can't use Context)